sjm-rhtap/my-ai-test1/README.md

-# Creating an application with a Chatbot code sample
+# Creating an application with a Chatbot code sample.

 **Note:** The Chatbot code sample uses the **8080** HTTP port.